-Biotic analogies are another tool in the struggle by SI:<1 intelligences to understand the higher toposophic levels.
-These are not actually a single theory but are a cluster of related memes, some of them dating back to speculations in the late Information Age.
+Biotic analogies are another tool in the struggle by modosophont beings to understand the higher toposophic levels.
+These are not actually a single theory but are a cluster of related memes, and memeplexes, some of them dating back to speculations in the late Information Age.
 Their common basis is that they use biological and ecological analogies to understand the nature of transapients and their relationship to lower life forms.

 Those who follow this line of thought usually begin by recognizing certain several pre-S1 "singularities".
 The most commonly recognized divisions are:

 1. complex chemicals (enzymes) 2. self-replication (viruses & some prebiotic self-replicating chemicals) 3. reproduction & homeostasis (prokaryotic cells) 4. complex reproduction, symbiosis, sexes (single eukaryotic cells) 5. multicellular coordination (plants, sponges, fungi) 6. nervous system (jellyfish, insects, worms) 7. consciousness (cephalopods, vertebrates) 8. sapience (baseline humans; highly intelligent animals such as baseline cetaceans, parrots, apes, monkeys, and corvids are considered to be just below the lower border of this level)